bcjumpman/ec2-ai-agent-enhancement/README.md

 - Call the same remediation API used by `EC2RemediationHelper`.
 - Log every attempt in the `Remediation Log` table.

-Both manual (UI Action) and conversational paths use the same API and logging.
-This keeps audit records consistent.

 ---

 ## Architecture Diagram